 - i.
-A comprehensive design code ensuring Provision of a masterplan to accompany any planning application to ensure that the development is designed to reflect the site's important location and to preserve the setting of heritage assets; - ii.
+Provision of a masterplan to accompany any planning application to ensure that the development is designed to reflect the site's important location and to preserve the setting of heritage assets; - ii.
 Provision of a range of housing types and sizes; - iii.
 Provision of a bus stop within 400m of the site on Deep Spinney / Gold Lane; - iv.
-Provision of bus, pedestrian and cycle routes at appropriate locations throughout the development; - v.
+Provision of pedestrian and cycle routes at appropriate locations throughout the development; - v.
 Provision of a pedestrian crossing on Bromham Road; - vi.
 Provision of a Transport Assessment detailing the impact on surrounding highways and mitigation measures; - vii.
 Assessment of impact on landscape and submission of a comprehensive landscape scheme; - viii.
 Provision of open space to west of site to prevent coalescence with Bromham, retaining existing urban open space and gap designation; - ix.
-Consideration of impacts on historic environment to minimise harm and inclusion of mitigation measures where necessary Development should protect, preserve and where opportunities arise enhance heritage assets and their setting, including: - Biddenham Conservation Area and listed buildings within, particularly Grade I listed St. James Church, and grade II listed Manor Hospital; - Particular consideration should be paid to views of St. James Church; - x.
+Development should protect, preserve and where opportunities arise enhance heritage assets and their setting, including: - Biddenham Conservation Area and listed buildings within, particularly Grade I listed St. James Church, and grade II listed Manor Hospital; - Particular consideration should be paid to views of St. James Church; - x.
 Pre-determination archaeological evaluation; - xi.
 Contribution to the preservation/enhancement of Biddenham Village Pond and the habitats it provides; - xii.
 Assessment of the nature and extent of ground contamination and preparation of a remediation strategy for the site including methods of disposing of contaminated material, measures to prevent the pollution of surface and ground water, and provisions for future monitoring, to be approved by the Council.